The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Theoretical Developments

-We consider an \emph{oracle} with perfect knowledge of the true gaps $\{G(t)\}_{t \in \mathcal T}$.
-Let $V_{\mathrm{switch}}(t)$ be the present value defined in Section~\ref{ssec:objective}, with training at time step $t$ only.
-The oracle compares this value with the value of discarding immediately (keeping the incumbent and not collecting any data).
-If $\max_{t \in \mathcal T} V_{\mathrm{switch}}(t)\le 0$, the oracle discards at $t=0$; otherwise, it switches at \( t^* \in \arg\max_{t \in \mathcal T} V_{\mathrm{switch}}(t). \) Thus, the oracle’s problem reduces to a single-variable optimization over $t$ together with a final profitability check against discarding immediately, so the resulting value is always nonnegative.

-This oracle is optimal in most realistic settings.
-Under full foresight, two structural properties typically hold: (i) training only one challenger is optimal—since $t^*$ is known, training any model other than the one deployed at $t^*$ adds pre-decision cost without increasing value; and (ii) delaying deployment after training is suboptimal under mild conditions, e.g., when pre-deployment costs exceed post-deployment costs or when per-sample post-deployment costs are constant.\footnote{Delaying can be optimal in pathological (practically irrelevant) cases, e.g., if post-deployment costs drop sharply at some timestep.} Accordingly, this oracle serves as a benchmark against which we evaluate our algorithms.
+The oracle solution is an ex-ante benchmark.
+With perfect knowledge of \(\{G(t)\}_{t\in\mathcal T}\), it solves \( V_{\rm ORACLE}(T) = \max\left\{0,\ \max_{t\in\mathcal T} V_{\rm switch}(t)\right\}. \) If the maximum is nonpositive, the oracle discards immediately at \(t=0\).
+Otherwise, it switches at any \( t^*\in\arg\max_{t\in\mathcal T}V_{\rm switch}(t). \) Thus, the oracle’s problem reduces to a single-variable optimization over $t$ together with a final profitability check.
+This benchmark abstracts from the informational value of intermediate retraining and therefore provides an upper bound for implementable procedures.
+Under full foresight, two structural properties typically hold: (i) Since $t^*$ is known, training only one challenger is optimal (training any model other than the one deployed at $t^*$ adds pre-decision cost without increasing value). (ii) Delaying deployment after training is suboptimal under mild conditions, e.g., when pre-deployment costs exceed post-deployment costs or when per-sample post-deployment costs are constant; delaying can be optimal in pathological cases, e.g., if post-deployment costs drop sharply at some timestep.